kohane27/nvim-config/README.md

 <p>
 </p>

 I started off with [LunarVim/Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch).
-It's always fun to look how other people configure their nvim.
+It's always fun to look at how other people configure their nvim.
 The most interesting part should be `lua/packer_init.lua`.
 Take whatever you need.

 ## Requirements